-Eventually, Enrique pursued diverse studies in pre-med and became a Respiratory Therapist in 1973.
-In the early 1980s, he earned a degree in anthropology from the University of South Florida, Tampa.
+Enrique became a respiratory therapist in 1973, then earned a degree in anthropology from the University of South Florida, Tampa.
 During his anthropological training, two focal points of attraction summoned him—religion and medical anthropology.
-His educational path continued to draw him to the empirical sciences, and social and behavioral studies.
-Throughout his years as a practicing Respiratory Therapist, Enrique continued to study religion and spirituality from a cross-cultural perspective.
+He was also drawn to other empirical sciences and social and behavioral studies.
+Enrique continues to research and study religion and spirituality from a cross-cultural perspective.

-Within a year after his near-death experience in 2001, he returned to the healthcare field—this time, with an entirely different perspective—one in which he recognized the need to integrate holistic practices into Western therapies—treating the body, mind, and spirit.
-Throughout his career of 45 years, his primary area of expertise was caring for critically ill patients and their loved ones.
-With his renewed vigor and conviction, he successfully melded the Western and Eastern philosophies of patient care into his respiratory care practice until his retirement in 2018.
+In 2001, Enrique became ill and underwent a nearing-death experience during his two weeks on a ventilator.
+Within a year of his complete recovery, he returned to the healthcare field—this time, with an entirely different perspective.
+Cordero recognized the need to integrate holistic practices into Western therapies—treating the body, mind, and spirit.
+With his renewed vigor and conviction, he successfully melded the Western and Eastern patient care philosophies into his respiratory care practice until his retirement in 2018, when he began writing.

 The author wrote his first two books from a dual perspective: the caregiver of critically ill patients and the patient himself.
 Richter Publishing awarded him first prize in their 2020 Quarantined Writing Contest for his book, It’s Hard to Die!: “Do I Hold On or Do I Let Go?” (see announcement - https://youtu.be/dVHBLjYc8Y0).
 He also authored Now That I Am Dead: What I Should Know at the End of Life, and as a former Reiki instructor and energy work practitioner, he wrote How Reiki Can Change Your Life: A Sourcebook for Students, Practitioners, and Reiki Teachers.